joshw52/XSS-Keylogger-App/README.md

 To send cookies, base64 encode `document.cookie`, and to send local and session storage, stringify and base64 encode each.

-Below is an example of what the data should look like:
+Below is an example of what the data should look like when the script sends the recorded data to the server:
 ```
 {
     "cookies": "dGVzdD10ZXN0OyB0ZXN0Mj1oYWtrZA==",  // decoded: 'test=test; test2=hakkd'